hpi-studyu/studyu/README.md

 We are using [Supabase](https://supabase.com/) as a Backend-as-a-Service provider.
 Supabase provides different backend services such as a database, API, authentication, storage service all based around PostgreSQL and other FOSS.

+## Run with Docker

+The StudyU modules can be run with Docker and `docker-compose` which makes it easy to operate.
+This allows to store data in a self-hosted Supabase instance data, rather than relying on a public cloud service.
+Especially, when it comes to sensitive data, this is a very convenient solution.

+### Configure

+1. Make sure you have Docker and `docker-compose` installed and running
+2. Choose a password for the postgres database (`POSTGRES_PASSWORD`) and a `JWT_SECRET` with at least 32 characters.
+   Then [generate](https://supabase.com/docs/guides/hosting/overview#api-keys) the corresponding `ANON_KEY` and the `SERVICE_ROLE_KEY` for the API.
+3. Insert the secrets and keys into the following files:
+   - `supabase/.env`
+   - `supabase/volumes/api/kong.yml`
+   - `flutter_common/lib/envs/.env` or `flutter_common/lib/envs/.env.selfhost` (see below)

+StudyU modules can be run with a managed (`.env`) or a self-hosted (`.env.selfhost`) instance of Supabase.
+Depending on your choice, the respective environment file has to be customized.
+For more information on how to do this have a look at [Environments](#user-content-environments).

+All next steps require that StudyU and Supabase have been configured correctly!

+### Run with a managed Supabase instance

+1. Run `docker-compose -f docker-compose-<module> up --build`

+Make sure to replace `<module>` with one of the following:
+- `app`: Start only the StudyU App
+- `designer`: Start the StudyU Designer
+- `full`: Start the StudyU App and the StudyU Designer

+2. The StudyU modules should be available at the URLs you specified in the `.env` file.

+### Run with a self-hosted Supabase instance

+1. Run Supabase: `cd supabase` and `docker-compose -f docker-compose-supabase.yml -f docker-compose.dev.yml up`

+2. Run StudyU: `cd ..` and `docker-compose -f docker-compose-<module>-selfhost up --build` (replace `<module>` as described above)

+3. Open your local Supabase instance (default: `http://localhost:3000` and navigate to the table editor.
+   Add a row to the table `app_config` with the id `prod`.
+The other fields need to be valid json.

+4. The StudyU modules should be available at the URLs you specified in the `.env.selfhost` file.

+### Good to know

+In order to stop docker containers from running press CTRL+C.
+Use `-d` to run containers in the background.
+When experimenting with consecutively run Docker setups, it might be necessary to remove previous resources e.g. Supabase volumes.
+The following commands can be helpful with this:
+- `docker-compose down` - Stop and remove resources
+- `docker rm -f $(docker ps -a -q)` - Remove all containers
+- `docker volume rm $(docker volume ls -q)` - Remove all volumes

+Moreover, do not forget to clear the cache of your webbrowser when making changes to environment files.